Foster Friess: Career

 After graduating from college, Friess trained to be an infantry platoon leader and served as the intelligence officer for the 1st Guided Missile Brigade at Fort Bliss, Texas.
-In 1964, he began his investment career, joining the Brittingham family-controlled NYSE member firm in Wilmington, Delaware, where he eventually rose to the position of Director of Research.
+In 1965, he began his investment career, joining the Brittingham family-controlled NYSE member firm in Wilmington, Delaware, where he eventually rose to the position of director of research.

 In 1974, Friess and his wife launched their own investment management firm, Friess Associates, LLC.
 Although success came slowly in its early years, the firm grew to over $15.7 billion in assets managed.
-Forbes named the Brandywine Fund, a Friess Associates flagship that boasted an average of 20% annual gains in the decade ended 1990, as one of the decade's top performers.
+Forbes named the Brandywine Fund, a Friess Associates flagship that boasted an average of 20% annual gains in the decade ending in 1990, as one of the decade's top performers.

 In 2001, Friess Associates partnered with Affiliated Managers Group (AMG), an asset-management firm, to facilitate succession planning and to spread ownership among its partners.
 AMG acquired a majority interest in Friess Associates in October 2001 and held a 70% interest as of September 2011.
 A broad group of Friess partners, including senior management and researchers, held 20% equity ownership, while the Friess family retained 10%.
 The company was purchased by its employees in 2013.

 Political activism

 Friess was a longtime Republican Party mega-donor, giving millions of dollars to Republican and conservative causes, especially on the Christian right.

-Friess donated $250,000 to Rick Santorum's re-election campaign in 2006, and at least that amount to the Republican Governors' Association.
+Friess donated $250,000 to Rick Santorum's re-election campaign in 2006, and at least the same amount to the Republican Governors' Association.
 Friess largely funded Santorum's unsuccessful campaign for the 2012 Republican presidential nomination.
 Friess was instrumental in keeping Santorum's flagging campaign alive by financing a super PAC, the Red, White and Blue Fund, which ran television advertisements on behalf of Santorum, who was unable to run a television campaign with his own funds.
-According to campaign filings with the Federal Election Commission, Friess's contributions to the Red, White and Blue Fund amounted to more than 40% of its total assets, or $331,000 as of December 31, 2011.
+According to campaign filings with the Federal Election Commission, Friess' contributions to the Red, White and Blue Fund were more than 40% of its total assets, or $331,000 as of December 31, 2011.

 In the wake of the 2012 New Hampshire Republican primary, and before the South Carolina primary, Friess told Politico that he was "putting together a challenge grant to encourage other wealthy donors to give to the Red, White and Blue Fund, ... he said [the fund] received a $1 million check" the day after the New Hampshire vote.
 The million-dollar donation was conveyed in four checks between November 2011 and January 2012.